 Dates and tickets

-Admire Abraham’s architectural creativity from March 25th to July 19th.
-The MAK opens from Tuesday to Sunday, 10am to 6pm (9pm on Tuesdays).
+Admire Abraham’s architectural creativity from June 17th to October 18th.
+The MAK normally opens from Tuesday to Sunday, 10am to 6pm (9pm on Tuesdays).
 Also opens Mondays if it happens to be a public holiday.

 How to get to the Abraham exhibition